moltenform/labs_coordinate_music/README.md

 ### Introduction

-This is a set of tools to keep a local music library "coordinated" and organized.
+This is a set of tools I made back in 2014, to keep a local music library "coordinated" and organized.
 Coordinate\_music can:

 * check for, and automatically correct, consistency between filename, ID3 tag, and Spotify's metadata.
 * check that every directory is structured correctly (by genre, artist, and album name).